Guidelines

 Recommendations

 LLM-based generation is non-deterministic by-design.
-This non-determinism requires the repetition experiments to statistically assess the performance of a model or tool using the arithmetic mean, confidence intervals, or standard deviations.
-We acknowledge that hyperparameters such as temperature, top-p and top-k can reduce the non-determinism, but for most real-world use cases, the non-determinism is actually desired.
-TODO: Can we add a reference for that?
-Like: Setting temperature to 0 reduces effectiveness for solving certain tasks?
+This non-determinism requires the repetition of experiments to statistically assess the performance of a model or tool using the arithmetic mean, confidence intervals, and standard deviations.

 Example(s)